The Tetragrammaton: God’s Name Revealed

 Why did Moses need to know God’s name?

 Moses’s conversation with God occurred during Israel’s bondage in Egypt.
 At the time, the Egyptians worshipped many gods.
 In fact, Brittanica says, “Egypt had one of the largest and most complex pantheons of gods of any civilization in the ancient world.
 Over the course of Egyptian history hundreds of gods and goddesses were worshipped.”
-Hence, it would be understandable if the Israelites, who were surrounded by Egyptian gods, wanted to know the identity of Moses’s God.
+Hence, it would be understandable if the Israelites, who were surrounded by a multitude of Egyptian gods, wanted to know the identity of Moses’s God.
+Is Moses’s God one of the gods of Egypt or someone else?

 1. “I AM has sent me to you”